elementary/website/docs/code/os-dev.md

 # elementary OS Development

 Want to contribute code to elementary OS itself?
 Here are some tips.
 Looking for documentation on creating your own apps?
-Please see [Getting Started](/docs/code/getting-started) instead.
+Please see [Developer Documentation](https://docs.elementary.io/develop/) instead.

 ## Install `elementary-sdk` {#elementary-sdk}